CS540-22/projectPitches/TORIS.md

 HCI, GUI/Web skills ( any platform)

 Members:
-Addi Malviya thakur
+Addi Malviya thakur,
-1 other interested- Maria Mahbub
+1 other person interested- Maria Mahbub

 If you are interested, please contact me at amalviya@vols.utk.edu